Computer Glitch Sends License Suspension Notices To Unsuspecting Drivers

-Just what you need after a long day at work to come home and find your license and registration is in jeopardy of being suspended.
+Just what you need after a long day at work is to come home and find your license and registration is in jeopardy of being suspended.
 A technology update in the Rhode Island Division of Motor Vehicles is causing hundreds of people a bit of angst when opening their mail this month.

 It seems a long overdue update in the Motor Vehicle Department finally took place last month, but that cross over of ridding the old and installing the new has caused some glitches.
 The spokesperson for the Rhode Island DMV said the letters incorrectly warned drivers that they have failed to get their vehicle inspection when due and now there are consequences.